jgall/nom-peg-csv/README.md

 ## Why build this when other CSV parsers are probably better?

 Building this with [nom-peg](https://github.com/rust-bakery/nom-peg) only took about half an hour following the CSV spec directly from the IETF website.
 Buidling this was mostly an exercise in seeing how easy it was to use `nom-peg`.
 I was able to almost exactly copy the `ABNF` from the spec line by line which made the work take very little time.

+In the spirit of building out this parser in as little time as possible, it is not nearly as efficient as it probably could be (especially when it comes to allocations).
+Replacing `String` with `&str` would surely make this parse a lot faster at the cost of being more challenging to write.